-- 1 I'm totally fed up / on with politics at the moment. - 2 I'm afraid your essay is biased towards / for one side of the argument. - 3 I wasn't aware for / of the possible consequences of their decision. - 4 Mike seems to be addicted in / to social media he's glued to the screen all the time! - 5 The documentary was full of / with dates I cannot remember now. - 6 I wonder why she's so curious in / about Mark's new girlfriend.
+- 5 Choose the correct prepositions. - 1 I'm totally fed (up) on with politics at the moment. - 2 I'm afraid your essay is biased towards / for one side of the argument. - 3 I wasn't aware for / of the possible consequences of their decision. - 4 Mike seems to be addicted in / to social media he's glued to the screen all the time! - 5 The documentary was full of / with dates I cannot remember now. - 6 I wonder why she's so curious in / about Mark's new girlfriend.